dablenparty/Simple-Server-Wrapper/README.md

 * Batch file (launch.bat) generation

+* Realtime player data (either through mod or server)

+* Automatically close/reopen server when nobody is on

 * "Hub" of sorts for adding/removing/managing servers (*I want everything else done before I even start this*)

 * I'm sure I'll think of more